"People talking in movie shows

 - Mind over Matter: Boot to the head!

 - Oh Crap!: The second student from "Ti Kwan Leep", who tries to get in the first shot and...Master: You missed.Student #2: Um.. yeah.

 - Passed-Over Inheritance: Everyone of Arthur Muldoon's relatives in "Last Will and Temperament".
 Though Arthur does leave them all a lifetime supply of ice cream.
 It's "boot to the head" flavored.

 - Pet Heir: Subverted in "Last Will and Temperament".

-- Pet the Dog: Arthur Muldoon of "Last Will and Temperament" gives boots to the head to literally everyone he knows (except his lawyer, who got a rabid Tasmanian Devil in his trousers), but he does end up giving his entire ten million dollar fortune to the good people of Calgary...so they can move somewhere decent!
+- Pet the Dog: Arthur Muldoon of "Last Will and Temperament" gives boots to the head to literally everyone he knows (except his lawyer, who got a rabid Tasmanian Devil in his trousers), but he does end up giving his entire ten million dollar fortune to the good people of Calgary so they can afford to move somewhere decent!

-- Place Worse Than Death: "And so I leave my entire estate of ten million to the people of Calgary so they can afford to move someplace decent."
+- Place Worse Than Death: "And I leave my entire estate of 10 million dollars to the people of Calgary so they can afford to move someplace decent."

 - Quote-to-Quote Combat: In "Ti Kwan Leep":Teacher: The only use of Ti Kwan Leep is self-defense.
 Do you know who said that?
 Ki Lo Ni, the great teacher.

 Ed Gruberman: Yeah?
 Well "the best defense is a good offense", you know who said that?
 Mel, the cook on Alice.

 - Running Gag: "And one for Jenny and the wimp", in "Last Will and Temperament".